 The average male should be able to leg press 1.5-1.7X their body weight for 1 repetition.
 The average female should be able to leg press 1.2-1.3X their body weight for 1 repetition.

-Whether you decide to leg press or squat, both will provide you with health benefits, including greater overall levels of strength and increased muscle mass.
-I would use both the squat and leg press in your training program; however, if you had to pick between the two, the squat will be a better bang for your buck.
+Whether you decide on the leg press exercise or squat, both will provide you with health benefits, including greater overall levels of strength and increased muscle mass.
+I would use both the squat and leg press in your training program; however, if you had to pick between the two, the squat would be a better bang for your buck.